neurapath-labs/neurapath-app/README.md

 ### Contributing

-We welcome contributions to Neuraa!
+We welcome contributions to Neurapath!
 Here's how you can help:

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)